What types of Candle Wax are there?

 There are 3 main types of candles, pillar candles, container candles, and votive candles.

 Votive candles are small in size and are typically placed into a container when burning.
 They are commonly used at weddings and in places of worship.
-For vegetable wax votive candle we suggest to use CB-Advance Soy Wax.
-For paraffin votive candles we would suggest using a blend of both pillar and container wax.

 Both vegetable and mineral wax candles will both burn cleanly if wicked correctly.
 The compromise tends to be paraffin wax scent throw against the marketing benefits of vegetable wax.